 Demand Corporate Accountability

-Robbins LLP assists individual and institutional shareholders who demand corporate accountability, integrity, and honesty by taking aggressive legal action to achieve corporate governance reform, seek the removal of officers or directors, obtain recovery of ill-gotten gains, and vindicate shareholders’ voting rights in connection with a corporate acquisition, merger, or similar combination transaction.
+Robbins LLP assists individual and institutional shareholders who demand corporate accountability, integrity, and honesty from their corporate executives by taking aggressive legal action to recover investment losses, remove bad acting officers and directors, improve long-term value, recoup ill-gotten gains, achieve corporate governance reforms, and vindicate shareholders’ voting rights in connection with a corporate acquisition, merger, or similar combination transaction.

 A shareholder rights action is typically brought against insiders of the company, such as the executive officers, directors, or board members, who harmed the corporation through their wrongdoing.
 Through legal action asserting shareholders’ rights, a single shareholder can act on the company’s behalf to remedy the harm caused to shareholders, strengthen and protect the company from future wrongdoing, and improve shareholder confidence in the company’s leadership.

 A shareholder derivative action is a lawsuit brought by a shareholder, or group of shareholders, for the benefit of a corporation, often to remedy breaches of fiduciary duty by corporate officers and directors.
 Shareholder derivative actions allow investors to hold the wrongdoers accountable to make the company whole and improve the governance practices of the company to ensure such conduct is not repeated.
 Remedies commonly sought in derivative actions include: corporate governance reforms designed to prevent future fiduciary misconduct; removal of officers or directors whose misconduct injured the corporation; monetary payments in the amount the company was damaged; and disgorgement of ill-gotten gains.

 What is a Corporate Merger & Acquisition Class Action?